 An update to my Modern Fertility results (2018)

 I met with my nurse-midwife to discuss my lab results from Modern Fertility, and she was so impressed by the data chosen to test.
 She mentioned that not every fertility test tests for a specific thyroid hormone that Modern Fertility did test.

-It’s important to keep in mind that Modern Fertility is delivering sensitive information that can cause a variety of emotions, depending on your results.
-I’m grateful that there are support options provided my Modern Fertility, plus you can download your raw data to discuss with your doctor or a specialist if needed.
+It’s important to keep in mind that Modern Fertility is delivering sensitive information that can cause various emotions, depending on your results.
+I’m grateful that there are support options provided by Modern Fertility, plus you can download your raw data to discuss with your doctor or a specialist if needed.

 Modern Fertility is not a doctor

 It’s important to recognize that testing with Modern Fertility does not replace working with a doctor or endocrinologist.
-Please also note, as, with any at-home test, there is a margin of error to consider – did you let the blood dry long enough, fast for a proper amount of time, or draw enough blood?
+Please also note, as with any at-home test, there is a margin of error to consider:

 Modern Fertility does recommend re-testing after a certain period.
 For me, Modern Fertility suggested that I re-test my hormone levels in October 2019.